Over the last few months I’ve realised that researching the early days of CG isn’t easy.

 People name Sine Curve man as being the first, but the duo made other animations too – including arguably the most famous one, ‘Hummigbird’.
 Where as Sine Curve Man was output via pen plotter, Hummingbird was output onto a Calcomp 835 Microfilm recorder.
 Then there’s Hummingbird II, too.

-Anyway, back to Hummingbird, the digitised creature drawn with outstretched wings, was ‘cut up’ into lines.
+The digitised creature drawn with outstretched wings, was ‘cut up’ into lines.
 These lines were transformed by the program written in FORTRAN, but whereas TP used FORTRAN to create what us animators call ‘character animation’, Csuri used it to do a thing called ‘morphing’.

 Csuri took a line and told the computer to transform that line’s x/y co-ordinates over time, whereas what TP did was say to the computer, okay – this frame you draw these co ordinates…the next frame these… and so on – and he did this in such a way as to create, ‘the illusion of life’.